DexterHuang/Arclight-City/contribution/en/tutorial/inventory.md

 ### What is Inventory?
-All adventurers has their inventory, it can be used to store items and loots. items stored in inventory will not be lost when you die in strongholds.
+Every adventurer has their own inventory, which can be used to store items and loot.
+Items stored in the inventory will not be lost when you die in strongholds.

 ### How do I increase inventory size?
-You may increase the slot amount of your inventory by:
+You can increase the number of slots in your inventory by following these methods:

-- Renting a apartment, the higher tier apartment comes with higher amount of slots
+- Renting an apartment; higher-tier apartments come with a greater number of slots.
-- Upgrading your inventory by clicking the `+` button next to the slot counter
+- Upgrading your inventory by clicking the `+` button located next to the slot counter.

-### What is Backpack
+### What is a Backpack?
-Backpack is what you bring to strongholds, you can only access whats in your backpack when you venture into strongholds.
-Please keep in mind, if you die in strongholds, items in your backpack will be transfered to the Ripperdoc as a deposit for your medical care.
-You may buy back the items from the clinic if you wish.
+The backpack is what you carry with you into strongholds.
+You can only access items stored in your backpack while exploring strongholds.
+However, please be aware that if you die within a stronghold, the items in your backpack will be transferred to the Ripperdoc as a deposit to cover your medical expenses.
+You have the option to repurchase these items from the clinic if you so choose.

 ### How do I increase my backpack size?
-You may increase your backpack size by clicking the `+` button next to slot counter.
+To expand your backpack's capacity, click on the `+` button next to the slot counter.